iluvjava/Maths/Notebook 2.0 obsidian/MATH --- Unexplored/George Dantzig Decomposition.md

 * \<Linear Programming 2: Theory and Extensions\> By George Dantzig
 * Cornell University on George Dantzig Decomposition: [here](https://people.orie.cornell.edu/miketodd/or630/lec20.pdf).

 It's also related to what is known as: Delayed Column Generations Algorithms.
+And the paper original proposed such a framework is titled \<THE DECOMPOSITION ALGORITHM FOR LINEAR PROGRAMS\>, by George Dantzig and Wolfe.